Alamogordo, New Mexico: Other transportation

 Alamogordo-White Sands Regional Airport is the municipal airport located in the Alamogordo area.
 It is primarily used for general aviation.

 There is no longer scheduled commercial service from New Mexico Airlines, previously operated under a subsidy from the Essential Air Service program.

-Greyhound Lines offers intercity bus service to Alamogordo.
+In 2008, Greyhound Lines offered intercity bus service to Alamogordo.

-There is daily shuttle van service between Alamogordo and El Paso International Airport.
+As of 2017, there was a daily shuttle van service between Alamogordo and El Paso International Airport.

 Z-Trans is the mass transit system, providing paratransit and scheduled service within the city center and to White Sands Mall, Holloman Air Force Base and Inn of the Mountain Gods Resort & Casino in Mescalero.
 Z-Trans is unusual in that it is privately owned (by Zia Therapy Center, a non-profit), although it does get some local and state subsidies.

 Union Pacific provides railroad freight services.
 Currently there is no intercity passenger train service.

-The Alamogordo city government is building a network of bike routes and walking routes.
+As of 2003, the Alamogordo city government was building a network of bike routes and walking routes.
 More information and maps are in the Alamogordo Comprehensive Plan.

-The New Mexico Rails-to-Trails Association operates a Rails to Trails project to convert old railroad beds to walking trails.
+In 2005, the New Mexico Rails-to-Trails Association operated a Rails to Trails project to convert old railroad beds to walking trails.
 Its trail system in Otero County, the Cloud Climbing Rail Trail, is planned to eventually surround Alamogordo.